• Skip to main content

 Ingredients

-• 1 kg potatoes red, whole baby (or chopped large)
+• 1 kg potatoes red, whole baby potatoes or chopped into bite-sized chunks

 • 4 eggs